This is week 29 of our yearlong #freepermaculture course

 A clean, open space invites ideas.
 When it comes to permaculture landscape design, there really is no such thing as a “blank slate,” but clearing all the random chaos out of the way can really help you to recognize flows and patterns, identify edges and microclimates, and determine where you might to place components, in relationships with each other.
 This is so much better of an approach than having to design around a bunch of stagnant components that truly, need to go.

 Also, depending on what type of character you are, maintaining spaces, even within your completed projects, that are meant to be open and empty, can help with your peace of mind and sense of tranquility.
 They don’t call it a “Zen garden” for nothing!

+Beauty is a yield.
 Beauty has a purpose.
-And beautiful spaces help make people happy.
+Beautiful spaces help make people happy.
 Why work so hard to create a functional whole-system design, and then not take it all the way to FAB?!?

 Here’s an example:

 In my opinion, this “storage zone” that walks the line between “useful resource cache” and “junk zone needs to be cleaned up.”

 He seems to have clear intent for most of these materials, and some of them are stored in a way that helps to preserve them, so that’s all good.
 But I wonder if he has friends and neighbors who could put some of that junk to use more quickly, and then that creates space in his resource collection zone to save even MORE stuff from the local landfill!
 You can see from the background in the video that this is a large site full of plants and natural beauty, and one can’t help but wonder what percentage of his land is consumed by the junkyard zone.